Suspension theorems for links and link maps

-This paper\footnote{Journal reference: PROC.
-AMER.
-MATH.
-SOC.
-137 (2009), 359--369.} is on knotting problem of higher dimensional manifolds (for recent surveys see \cite{RS99, Sko07}).
-We study knots and links in codimension at least 3, where a complete answer can sometimes be obtained, in contrast to the classical situation of simple closed curves in $\Bbb R^3$.
+\procsection{Introduction} This paper\footnote{This is an improved version of the paper in Proc.
+Amer.
+Math.
+Soc.
+137:1 (2009), 359--369.} is on knotting problem of higher dimensional manifolds (for recent surveys see \cite{RS99, Sko07, S}).
+We study knots and links in codimension at least 3, where a complete answer can sometimes be obtained, in contrast to the classical situation of simple closed curves in $\Bbb R^3$ (see a survey in \cite{M}).

 Denote by $L^m_{p,q}$ the set of smooth embeddings $S^p\sqcup S^q\to S^m$ up to smooth isotopy.
 Denote by $C^{m-p}_p$ the set of smooth embeddings $S^p\to S^m$ up to smooth isotopy.
-For $p,q\le m-3$ these sets are commutative groups with respect to 'componentwise connected sum' operation \cite{Hae66C}.
+For $p,q\le m-3$ these sets are commutative groups with respect to 'componentwise connected sum' operation \cite{Hae66C}, cf.~\cite[Remark~2.3.ab]{Sko06}.

 The main result of this paper is a new short proof of an explicit formula for the group $L_{p,q}^m$ in terms of the groups~ $C^{m-p}_p$, $C^{m-q}_q$ and certain homotopy groups:

 \begin{proc-theorem} If $p\le q\le m-3$ and $2p+2q\le 3m-6$ then